 - Is rare

-- Occurs almost exclusively when a person is at rest
+- Occurs almost only when you are at rest

-- Often does not follow a period of physical exertion or emotional stress
+- Often doesn't follow a period of physical exertion or emotional stress

-- Attacks can be very painful and usually occur between midnight and 8 a.m.
+- Can be very painful and usually occurs between midnight and 8 a.m.

 - Is related to spasm of the artery